-When the PNRP protein is misfolded, it becomes a prion.
+When the PNRP protein misfolds, it becomes a prion.
 This could be due to an inherited mutation, a mutation that arose when DNA damage happened to a cell, or through ingestion of an infected animal.

 These misfolded but stable prions can recruit normally folded PNRP to become misfolded.
-Since they aren’t broken down and cleared out, they can build up in the brain and nervous tissue.
+Since they don’t break down and clear out, they can build up in the brain and nervous tissue.
 This eventually causes cell death and tissue damage in the brain.

 When looking at samples of brain tissue infected with a prion disease, it has small holes in it and a spongy appearance.

 It takes many months to several decades for enough of the misfolded proteins to build up.
 It is an exponential growth curve that is slow to start but then builds quickly at the end.

 Mutations in the PNRP gene inherited from a parent cause genetic or hereditary prion disease.
 Between 1 to 2 people per million are diagnosed each year with this rare disease.[ref]

 Not only are there mutations, though, that cause familial CJD, but there is also a genetic mutation that completely prevents prion diseases.[ref]